-Research from SendPulse suggests that these type of emails increase clickthrough-rate (CTR) almost four-fold compared to traditional, generic emails.
+Research from SendPulse suggests that these types of emails increase clickthrough-rate (CTR) almost four-fold compared to traditional, generic emails.

-EngageBay users can set up ‘canned responses’, which facilitate smoother, faster customer service communications in a similar way to triggered emails.
+EngageBay users can set up ‘canned responses’, which facilitate smoother, faster customer service communications.

 Sometimes, people just want to take care of their own business!
-If your company provides a customer portal, then your customers can do just that.
+A customer portal can help your followers do that.